 Understanding COVID-19 Disparities

-It was critical that the COVID-19 vaccine trials include sufficient representation from communities disproportionately affected by COVID-19 to better understand vaccine effectiveness in populations who vary on environmental exposures and other lived experiences.
-By using inclusive recruitment practices in the COVID-19 clinical trials, researchers were able to show that vaccine safety and efficacy were similar across all racial and ethnic populations.
-Including diverse populations in planning and implementing such trials can also help increase public confidence that the vaccine is safe and effective.
+It was critical that COVID-19 vaccine trials included sufficient representation across population groups to better understand vaccine effectiveness in populations who vary on environmental exposures and other lived experiences.
+By using inclusive recruitment practices in COVID-19 clinical trials, researchers have been able to show that vaccine safety and efficacy are similar across all racial and ethnic populations.
+Engaging diverse populations in planning and implementing such trials can also help increase public confidence that the vaccine is safe and effective.

 Understanding Asthma Disparities